 • When choosing soaps, shampoos, and detergents, look for those that are unscented or fragrance-free.
 However, these products may still contain some fragrance, so you'll still need to be careful.

 • Make sure your child is not exposed to fumes from harsh cleaners.
 You can also look for nontoxic or all-natural options at the store or use hydrogen peroxide or white vinegar.

 • Read the labels on all cleaning products and follow the directions.

 • When using any type of household cleaner, open a window to allow fresh air into your home.

-• Try to clean when your child is not at home, or when he's in another room.
+• Try to clean when your child is not at home, or when they're in another room.

 • Don't wear perfumes or colognes.